Donate to help children in Niger

 The work of SOS Children's Villages in Niger began in the 1980s.

 Strengthening families: We work directly with communities to empower them to care for their children.
-Each family strengthening programme provides different services which can include counselling, training so that parents can set up small businesses, and workshops on child protection and health care.
+Each family strengthening program provides different services which can include counselling, training so that parents can set up small businesses, and workshops on child protection and health care.

 Care in families: Children who have lost parental care can find a home in SOS families in SOS Children’s Villages Dosso, Niamey and Tahoua.
 Brothers and sisters grow up together and are cared for by an SOS mother, who ensures that they receive the support they need.